iTwin/itwinjs-core/docs/presentation/Hierarchies/CustomNode.md

 - In [ECExpressions](../Advanced/ECExpressions.md) by using the [NavNode.Type](../Advanced/ECExpressions.md#navnode) symbol.
 - In code through [BaseNodeKey.type]($presentation-common).

-Generally this attribute is used to assign some unique identifier and use it in [condition](./ChildNodeRule.md#attribute-condition) of another [child node rule](./ChildNodeRule.md) to assign children to this node.
+The given value is often used in [a condition of another child node rule](./ChildNodeRule.md#attribute-condition) to assign children to this node.

 ```ts
 [[include:Hierarchies.CustomNodeSpecification.Type.Ruleset]]